Loading

 APC Building, the head office of Czech Airlines at Prague Airport

 Czech Airlines has its head office, the APC Building, on the grounds of Prague Airport.
-On 30 December 2009 CSA announced that it will sell its head office to the airport for CZK 607 million.
+On 30 December 2009 CSA announced that it would sell its head office to the airport for CZK 607 million.
 Smartwings have their head office on the airport property.
 In addition the Civil Aviation Authority also has its head office on the airport property.

 Operations